136MasterNR/Battles-of-Batch/README.md

 # Miscellaneous
 ### Cheats
-  - Go to the menu and type `cheats` (WARNING: IT WILL RESET YOUR SAVES, CREATE A BACKUP FIRST!)
+  - Go to the menu and type `cheats` [For versions lower than v0.300]

 # For Developers
 ### Code your own levels